-Depending on internal capabilities, small mixing studies can become time consuming, expensive, and difficult to conduct.
-When testing various rubber compound formulations, it's important to not only account for adequate mixing capabilities but also the right amount needed for material testing.
+Depending on internal capabilities, mixing studies can become time consuming, expensive, and difficult to conduct.
+When testing various rubber compound formulations, it's important to not only account for adequate mixing capabilities but also the right amount needed for material testing - which is where small batch rubber mixing can support.

-With several mixing options available at our rubber testing lab, Smithers can assist clients with mixing studies covering a variety of applications.
+With several small batch rubber mixing options available at our rubber testing labs, Smithers can assist clients with rubber mixing studies covering a variety of applications.

 Banbury Mixer (1.5L Capacity)